marcelopajr/marcelopajr/README.md

 ### Hi there! :smiley:

 My name is Marcelo Pereira from Brazil (🇧🇷).
-I am a student of Systems Analysis and Development, focusing my studies on Front-End and Web Development.
+I am graduated in Business Administration and currently studying Analysis and Systems Development, focusing my learning on Front-End and Web Development.

 In my free time I like to play videogames (:video_game:), watch movies (:film_strip:) and series (:tv:).